 Throughout my career I have worked in many places – private practice, academia, community mental health, for the Social Security administration, the Department of Defense and in courtrooms in custody and visitation disputes.

 I have published widely in psychiatry journals and books.
 I also teach university classes for older people on personalities and relationships.

-I am also co-author with Homer B. Martin, M.D., of the upcoming book, Living On Automatic: How Emotional Conditioning Shapes Our Lives and Relationships, which offers an exciting and groundbreaking new concept of how people relate to one another.
+I am also co-author with Homer B. Martin, M.D., of the book, Living On Automatic: How Emotional Conditioning Shapes Our Lives and Relationships, which offers an exciting and groundbreaking new concept of how people relate to one another.
 (See my Book Page for more details.)

 Why are you passionate about helping people with their relationship difficulties?